Zilin-Li/SelwynRepairSys-Python-V2/README.md

     - **Function**: `delete_customer()`
     - **Method**: POST
     - **Action**: Deletes a customer from the database.
-    - **Data Flow**: Receives customer ID from the form, deletes the customer record from the database, and redirects back to the customer management page with a success or error message.
+    - **Data Flow**: Receives customer ID from the form, deletes the customer record from the database, handling errors if the customer is associated with existing jobs.Redirects back to the customer management page with a success or error message.

   - **Route**: `/admin/customers/update`
     - **Function**: `update_customer()`